-The remains of the medieval fortress are located on the Mrsinj hill above Korenica, beneath the hill's summit on 1097 m.
+Ruthless historical events are the leading cause why there are only a few remains left of once important medieval fortress that was once located on the Mrsinj hill above Korenica, just beneath the hill's summit on 1097 m.

 The Frankopans - the end of the one of the most prominent families of Croatian history

-After the defeat of the Turks at St. Gotthard in 1664, Emperor Leopold I. made a scandalous Warsaw peace with the Turks, allowing them to keep what they have won before the war.
-This agreement enormous damage was inflicted on Croatia and Hungary and prevented the legal means to win their rights.
+After the defeat of the Turks at St. Gotthard in 1664, Leopold I. made a scandalous Warsaw peace with the Turks allowing them to keep what they have won before the last war.
+This agreement did not just inflict enormous injustice and damage on Croatia and Hungary, but also hamper every legal means to gain their rights.

-In the moments of increased centralistic aspirations of the Habsburgs to the detriment of the feudal position of the Croatian and Hungarian nobility, the only remaining action for the Croatian and Hungarian leaders was to exercise their rights through rebellion.
+In the moments of increased centralistic aspirations of the Habsburgs to the detriment of the position of the Croatian and Hungarian nobility, the only remaining option for the Croatian and Hungarian leaders was to exercise their rights through rebellion.

-Different ideas and ways of keeping the conspiracy led to the dissolution of the Croatian-Hungarian federation and the betrayal of the rebel leaders by a member of the orders.
+Unfortunately, different ideas and ways of keeping the fight for justice, led to the dissolution of the Croatian-Hungarian alliance and the betrayal of the rebel leaders by a member of the orders.

-In 1670, the Emperor Leopold I. deceived the Croatian nobles Zrinski and Frankopan into Vienna under the pretext of reconciliation, but he ordered the immediate arrest and imprisonment in one of the towers of the notorious prison of the Vienna Neustadt.
+In 1670, the Emperor Leopold I. deceived the Croatian nobles Zrinski and Frankopan into Vienna under the pretext of reconciliation, but upon their arrival he ordered the immediate arrest and imprisonment in one of the towers of the notorious prison of the Vienna Neustadt.

-On April 18th, 1671, Petar of Zren and Fran Krsto Frankopan were sentenced to death by decapitation for treason and insult to the king and the country.
-The same terrible fate befell the Count Erasmus Tattenbach from Styria, and the judge Francis Nadasdy to the consternation of Croatia, Hungary and the rest of the Europe.
+On April 18th, 1671, Duke Petar Zrinski and Duke Fran Krsto Frankopan were sentenced to death for treason and insult to the king and the country - they were beheaded by the sword and their right hands cut off first.
+The same terrible fate befell the Count Erasmus Tattenbach from Styria and the judge Francis Nadasdy to the consternation of Croatia, Hungary and the rest of the Europe.

 On April 30th, 1671, all the city gates of the Vienna Neustadt were closed, and the execution site was surrounded by armed troops.